 Alba’s combination of law and brokering is particularly helpful in the contexts of:

-Environmental insurance obtained from traditional insurers (e.g., Ace, Chubb, Navigators, XL and Zurich);
+Environmental insurance obtained from traditional insurers (e.g., Chubb, Navigators, XL and Zurich);

-Environmental insurance obtained from captive insurers (which, collectively, are now responsible for over half of all property and casualty premium in the U.S.);
+Environmental insurance obtained from captive insurers (which, collectively, now receive over half of all property and casualty premium in the U.S.);

 Fixed-Price Cleanups and/or Property Sales Agreements;